ChaoningZhang/Dual-temperature/README.md

 Please refer [solo-learn](https://github.com/vturrisi/solo-learn) to install the enviroment.

+# Dataset
+CIFAR10 and CIFAR100 will be automately downloaded.

 # Training
 To train SimCo, SimMoCo, and MoCoV2, use the script in folder `./bash_files`.